Browse by Medical Category

 Please bring the following supplies:

-You can contact Greta Gaeta, LSW directly at 617.643.1742 or ask any of your team members for a referral.
+Please call Greta Gaeta, LSW directly at 617.643.1742 or ask any of your team members for a referral.

 Address: Location varies by placement Phone Number: (888)595-4678 Price: $25 per night (suggested donation) Accommodations: Families are placed with host families who volunteer their home as a residence; amenities vary by location Parking: Varies by location Requirements: